jaanga/jaanga.github.io/documents/threejs-viewer/readme.md

 ##Overview

-There are currently six variations of viewers in this folder.
+There are currently six variations of new types of viewers of the [Three.js Examples]( http://mrdoob.github.io/three.js/examples/ ) in this folder.
 See the [home page]( http://jaanga.github.io/documents/threejs-examples/ ) for details and links to each.

 <!--